Kernix13/beginner-git-commands/BEGINNER_GIT.md

 On your first push ever to GitHub from your machine, you will need to authenticate your machine with GitHub.
 This is so Git/GitHub knows that you are who you say you are.

 In the past you could just use `user.name` and `user.email` to verify your identity to GitHub.
 Now you have to generate an SSH key for authentification.
-I used the following docs to do that:
+I used the following docs to do that: (see [ADVANCED_GIT.git](./ADVANCED_GIT.md))

 However, you still need to have `user.name` and `user.email` set.
 Here are the commands I used but I suggest using the 2 links above as they are the offical source and the commands or syntax may change over time: